-4.2.16 Eucalypt Tree, Council Reserve, Panorama Terrace
+5.2.16 Eucalypt Tree, Council Reserve, Panorama Terrace

-Chiga Fukuda [3/24.1] and Dorothea Ramsay [3/60.1] requests that the two Eucalypt trees located on the Council reserve on Panorama Terrace be added to the Inventory of Protected Features.
-The trees are used by birds and wild weather protection.
+Chiga Fukuda [3/24.1] and Dorothea Ramsay [3/60.1] request that the two Eucalypt trees located on the Council reserve on Panorama Terrace be added to the Inventory of Protected Features.
+The trees are used by birds and for wild weather protection.